cloudflare/workers-sdk/.changeset/smooth-vans-share.md

 ---
-"create-cloudflare": patch
+"create-cloudflare": minor
 ---

-feat: notify users when they are running C3 in experimental mode
+Notify users when they are running C3 in experimental mode